AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

   can use the the lifecycle scope or activity or Fragment so that this will fetch the background task or data until the view is visible.

-23. how viewmodel scope behave when you navigate to another activity
+22. How viewModel scope behave when you navigate to another activity

 ### If Activity Finished